The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Data

 As with the X-ray selected AGN sample, we limit the optical AGN sample to the same SDSS footprint and redshift range ($0.44<z<0.64$) as our CMASS galaxy sample.
 This results in a total of 11,298 optical AGN in the North Cap.
 Note that we further down-select this sample in Sect.~\ref{sec:line} and obtain 10,994 broad-line optical AGN.

 There is a significant overlap between the X-ray and optical AGN samples: 95.7\% of the X-ray selected AGN are also selected by the optical AGN selection.
 However, the two samples do reflect different AGN selection criteria and AGN populations.
 The RASS sample is essentially flux-limited.
-The optical AGN sample is based on a heterogeneous AGN selection based on a combination of non-stellar optical color selection and radio point source detection.
-As the host galaxy can contribute significantly to the total optical emission, there is a selection bias against detecting low luminosity AGN in galaxies where the optical host light is substantial.
+The optical AGN sample is based on a heterogeneous AGN selection based on a combination of nonstellar optical color selection and radio point-source detection.
+As the host galaxy can contribute significantly to the total optical emission, there is a selection bias against detecting low-luminosity AGN in galaxies where the optical host light is substantial.

 Figure~\ref{Xray_optical_comparison} shows the overlap between and differences in the two selection methods.
-The X-ray detected AGN have on average higher $M_i$(z=2) values than the average of the optical broad-line AGN (BLAGN) sample.
-However, there are also a substantial number of optical BLAGN with very high $M_i$(z=2) values that are not detected in X-rays: 30\% percent of optical BLAGN brighter than $M_i$(z=2) = -24 mag are not detected in X-rays.
-For BLAGN brighter than $M_i$(z=2) = -25 mag this fraction increases to almost 50\%.
+The X-ray detected AGN have on average higher $M_i(z=2)$ values than the average of the optical broad-line AGN (BLAGN) sample.
+However, there are also a substantial number of optical BLAGN with very high $M_i(z=2)$ values that are not detected in X-rays: 30\% percent of optical BLAGN brighter than $M_i(z=2) = -24$ mag are not detected in X-rays.
+For BLAGN brighter than $M_i(z=2) = -25$ mag, this fraction increases to almost 50\%.
 Given the substantial differences in these samples, we aim to test whether the different BLAGN selections lead to differences in the clustering properties of the samples.

-\section{Creating broad-line AGN samples}
+\section{Creating Broad-line AGN Samples}

 For the X-ray selected and optical AGN samples, we fit the individual SDSS optical spectra.
 In the redshift range of $0.44<z<0.64$, the H$\beta$ line is always in the available SDSS spectral wavelength range, except for objects in which this wavelength range is masked out based as a result of quality checks.
 We use the H$\beta$ line properties to include or exclude an object in our broad-line AGN samples.
 In \cite{krumpe_miyaji_2015} we used the H$\alpha$ line to make this distinction as the AGN sample originated from a lower redshift range ($0.16<z<0.36$).
 Using the H$\beta$ line properties not only allows for the generation of a broad-line AGN sample but is also used to estimate the $M_{\rm BH}$ and $L/L_{\rm EDD}$.
-The details of the procedure are giving in the following subsections.
+The details of the procedure are given in the following subsections.

-\subsection{H$\beta$ spectral line measurements}
+\subsection{H$\beta$ Spectral Line Measurements}